 Regular gasoline can be used in your flex fuel vehicle.
 The flex fuel engine is created to run on gasoline plus other types of fuel.
 Gas that’s blended with methanol or ethanol can be used.
 With any fuel used, it will be put in the same tank, as there’s only one.

 You don’t want to put diesel fuel in the FFV tank.
 Additionally, you should never use leaded gasoline, which isn’t readily available these days.
 With the flex fuel designation, you want to stick to either regular unleaded gasoline or E85 gas.

 Flex Fuel Meaning

-The flexible fuel or flex fuel vehicle is an alternative option that uses a gasoline and ethanol or methanol combination.
-The flex-fuel vehicles contain an internal combustion engine, except it runs on multiple types of fuel.
+Flexible fuel or flex fuel vehicles are an alternative option that use a gasoline and ethanol or methanol combination.
+Flex-fuel vehicles contain an internal combustion engine, except that this internal combustion engine runs on multiple types of fuel.